manateeit/mit-psa/docs/client_portal_plan.md

 ## **Conclusion**

-By leveraging your existing codebase and adhering to best practices, you can develop a robust customer portal that enhances your service offering.
+By leveraging your existing codebase and adhering to best practices, you can develop a robust client portal that enhances your service offering.
 Remember to involve stakeholders throughout the development process to ensure that the portal meets client needs.

 ---